-There is still so much that scientists still do not know about about lightning.
-Only recently have scientist been able to understand the basics to how lightning forms, yet there is still so much we don't know.
+There is still so much that scientists still do not know about lightning.
+Only recently have scientists been able to understand the basics of how lightning forms, yet there is still so much we don't know.
 In fact, we understand more about how a star in space explodes compared to why lightning occurs and predicting lightning strikes.
 Luckily, with the advancement of technology, scientists are unlocking the many secrets behind how lightning forms and predicting where it will strike.

 © 2014 Linda Sarhan